 - Enterprise Value – Everyone wants to be associated with a winner, and meaningful menu improvements can help create the momentum to grow sales, margins, and win the hearts and minds of those who matter most (inside and outside the business).
 When you get the menu right, you will enjoy benefits not only to the P&L but also on the balance sheet.
 Transformations born out of the heart-of-the-house (brand positioning, product development, enrolling stakeholders, etc.) clearly equate to top-quartile performance with regard to other fundamentals of finance — like the balance sheet.
 Those getting it right with their menu strategy are also rewarded with growth of intangibles and intrinsic value of the enterprise they are entrusted with enhancing.

-While many view the menu like maintenance — something that needs touchup paint and an oil change — influential category leaders have leveraged the menu as a means to stage a turnaround and reinvigorate a system.
+While many view the menu like maintenance — something that needs touch-up paint and an oil change — influential category leaders have leveraged menu engineering as a means to stage a turnaround and reinvigorate a system.

 The tools and techniques can be as black and white as the ebony and ivory of a piano but remain as elusive as the perfect symphony or composition when left to less-skilled hands.
 The music here requires both stylistic artistry and technical mastery.
 It’s deceptively simple; getting the right chords, rhythm, harmony, balance, and a beat that both soothes the soul and exudes the shared spirit and enthusiasm (a brand, company, product, community, shareholders, stakeholders, and the rest of it).
 When you get those things just right, though, you can not only improve sales and margins, you can bring something into the world that inspires others and stands the test of time.